 At McGill University I taught courses in botany, general biology, the history and philosophy of biology, and biology in relation to the human predicament.
-I carried out research on the development and evolution of flowering plants, continuum and process morphology, the power and limitations of science, and the philosophy of biology.
+I carried out research on the morphological development (organogenesis) of flowers, the development and evolution of flowering plants, continuum and process morphology, the power and limitations of science, and the philosophy of biology.
 My research led me from plant morphology to infinite issues (including Ken Wilber and Korzybski).
-At Naropa Institute in Boulder, Colorado (that became Naropa University) I taught a summer course on Modern Biology and Zen.
+In 1976 at Naropa Institute in Boulder, Colorado (that became Naropa University) I taught a summer course on Modern Biology and Zen.

 I lectured at many universities around the world, including Harvard University, and the Universities of California, Paris, Berlin, Zurich, Delhi, Malaya, and Singapore.
 I presented papers at many national and international conferences and symposia and also organized symposia at international congresses.
 To learn more about the relation of science and spirituality, I attended several symposia on science and consciousness.
 In 1995 I was invited to give a talk on the relation of science, especially life science, and spirituality at the 60th birthday celebrations of the Dalai Lama.

 Since I retired in 1997, I research and write on broad and integral topics of science, philosophy, and spirituality (see Present Interests and Publications).
-I give talks on various general topics such as the relation of science and spirituality, the importance of Yin-Yang, and alternative medicine.
-Furthermore, I facilitate various types of meditation such as dancing and laughing meditation, including laughter yoga.
+I gave talks and workshops on various general topics such as the relation of science and spirituality, the importance of Yin-Yang, and alternative medicine.
+Furthermore, I facilitated various types of meditation such as dancing and laughing meditation, including laughter yoga.

 Photo courtesy of Shelley Cohl